-The National Commission for Data Protection (Commission Nationale pour la Protection des Données - CNPD) is an independent authority created by the Act of 2 August 2002 on the protection of individuals with regard to the processing of personal data.
+The National Commission for Data Protection (Commission Nationale pour la Protection des Données - CNPD) is an independent authority created by the Act of 1 August 2018 on the organisation of the National Data Protection Commission and the general data protection framework.
 It verifies the legality of the processing of personal data and ensures the respect of personal freedoms and fundamental rights with regard to data protection and privacy.
 Its mission also extends to ensuring the respect of the amended Act of 30 May 2005 regarding the specific rules for the protection of privacy in the sector of electronic communications.
-Under draft bill 7184, CNPD will be the independent public authority responsible for monitoring the application of GDPR, in order to protect the fundamental rights and freedoms of natural persons in relation to processing and to facilitate the free flow of personal data within the Union ('supervisory authority').
+Under the Act of 1 August 2018, CNPD is the independent public authority responsible for monitoring the application of GDPR, in order to protect the fundamental rights and freedoms of natural persons in relation to processing and to facilitate the free flow of personal data within the Union ('supervisory authority').